 Now, coming to the chemical filter media.
 The biological and mechanical media are effective in removing solid wastes from your tank.
 You will be able to eradicate toxins to some extent with the biological media.
 However, chemical media guarantees the removal of wastes dissolved into the water.

 Let us come to the top chemical filer media out there.

 The activated carbon is one of the most popular chemical filter media available.
 In terms of chemical media, several aquarium owners use charcoal or carbon.
 The reason for the activated carbon’s popularity is that it can remove a wide range of pollutants.
 It is also very much effective.

-The Marineland Premium works very efficiently and quickly even twice effectively as other media materials.
+The Marineland Premium works very efficiently and quickly, even twice effectively as other media materials.
 The media comes in the form of small pebbles.
-You can adjust the size of the pebbles into even smaller ones by running it through a coffee mixer if you need it.
+You can adjust the pebbles’ size into even smaller ones by running them through a coffee mixer if you need them.

-- You can adjust the size of pebbles
+- You can adjust the size of the pebbles.

 - Removes discolorations, odors, and impurities